mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 ## Mixing reads and writes (TCell)

 It's time to upgrade `SSMD` into a full fledged [TCell](https://docs.rs/swym/0.1.0-preview/swym/tcell/struct.TCell.html) by adding support for mixing reads and writes in the same transaction.
-This requires logging to do in a general way.
+This mixing of reads and writes will eventually require a logging mechanism.

-To keep things simple, let's examine a case where all the memory that will be read and written is known a head of time.
+To keep things simple, let's examine a case where all the memory that will be read and written is known ahead of time.
 In the following example, values are copied from "reads" to "writes" atomically. *Note: It's impossible to write a transactional linked list or most other data structures under such a system.*

 ```rust
 pub fn copy_to(